Dorothy Parker: Algonquin Round Table years

-The next 15 years were Parker's greatest period of productivity and success.
-In the 1920s alone she published some 300 poems and free verses in Vanity Fair, Vogue, "The Conning Tower" and The New Yorker as well as Life, McCall's and The New Republic.
-Her poem, "Song in a Minor Key" was published during a candid interview with New York N.E.A. writer Josephine van der Grift.
+The next 15 years were Parker's period of greatest productivity and success.
+In the 1920s alone she published some 300 poems and free verses in Vanity Fair, Vogue, "The Conning Tower" column, and The New Yorker as well as in Life, McCall's and The New Republic.
+Her poem "Song in a Minor Key" was included as part of a candid 1922 interview with N.E.A. writer Josephine Van de Grift.

 Parker published her first volume of poetry, Enough Rope, in 1926.
-The collection sold 47,000 copies and garnered impressive reviews.
-The Nation described her verse as "caked with a salty humor, rough with splinters of disillusion, and tarred with a bright black authenticity."
-Although some critics, notably The New York Times' reviewer, dismissed her work as "flapper verse," the volume helped affirm Parker's reputation for sparkling wit.
-Parker released two more volumes of verse, Sunset Gun (1928) and Death and Taxes (1931), along with the short story collections Laments for the Living (1930) and After Such Pleasures (1933).
-Not So Deep as a Well (1936) collected much of the material previously published in Rope, Gun, and Death and she re-released her fiction with a few new pieces in 1939 under the title Here Lies.
+It sold 47,000 copies and garnered impressive reviews.
+The Nation described her verse as "caked with a salty humor, rough with splinters of disillusion, and tarred with a bright black authenticity".
+Enough Rope included Parker's two-line poem "News Item" – "Men seldom make passes / At girls who wear glasses" – that would remain among her most remembered epigrams.
+She amused readers with poems that had a surprise or trick ending, akin to an O. Henry short story, such as:

+While some critics, notably The New York Times' reviewer, dismissed her work as "flapper verse", the book helped secure Parker's reputation for sparkling wit.
+She released two more volumes of verse, Sunset Gun (1928) and Death and Taxes (1931), along with the short story collections Laments for the Living (1930) and After Such Pleasures (1933).
+Not So Deep as a Well (1936) collected much of the material previously published in Rope, Gun, and Death; and she re-released her fiction with a few new pieces in 1939 as Here Lies.